jpv001/AsyncMediator/README.md

 An async implementation of the Mediator pattern.

 Contains a set of classes used for commands, events and mapping, and the interface and implementation of the (I)Mediator.
+This is a trimmed down version of Jimmy Bogard's https://github.com/jbogard/MediatR

+***Installing AsyncMediator***

+You should use NuGet to install AsyncMediator into your solution: https://www.nuget.org/packages/AsyncMediator/ `Install-Package AsyncMediator`

 The implementation is independent of any dependency injection framework, but can be wired up to use any DI/IoC framework, e.g. Autofac, StructureMap, Ninject etc.

 To do this, you should register the MultiInstanceFactory and SingleInstanceFactory delegates, your event handlers, command handlers and queries, and the Mediator.

-Then, anything that has a dependency on the IMediator shall get a fully functional instance of the Mediator.
+Then, anything that has a dependency on the IMediator will get a fully functional instance of the Mediator.

 Example (Autofac):